Maths is Colourful – Not Black & White

 Strategy 2: Purpose

-Help students to understand the purpose of the maths they're learning by going beyond each skill & concept, and asking questions like:
+Help students to understand the purpose of the maths they're learning.
+Go beyond each skill and concept, and ask questions like:

 • Why does this matter?